osrf/gazebo_tutorials/ros_control/tutorial.md

 Under "Global Options" change your "Fixed Frame" to "world" to resolve any errors it might be giving you.

-Next, add a "RobotModel" display type to Rviz and you should then see your simulated robot in Gazebo being visualized in Rviz!
+Next, add a "RobotModel" display type to Rviz and you should then see your simulated robot in Gazebo-classic being visualized in Rviz!

 # Demo Code